 But before you pull the rip cord and start relying on your portfolio--rather than your salary--for living expenses, it's wise to make sure you're not missing anything on the financial front.

 Here are some of trouble spots that have the potential to catch retirees off guard.

 Not surprisingly, individuals have a tendency to retire when the market is up and their portfolios are enlarged.
-Indeed, in a recent survey by the Center for Retirement Research at Boston College, 2 of 3 workers said that they were somewhat or very confident in their ability to retire.
+Indeed, in a recent survey by the Employee Benefits Research Institute (EBRI), 2 of 3 workers said that they were somewhat or very confident in their ability to retire.
 Yet periods of enlarged portfolio balances often coincide with heightened market valuations--and heightened levels of risk.
 Research conducted in 2012 by Rui Yao and Eric Park demonstrated that even though people often retire after periods of strong market returns, that, somewhat counterintuitively, tends to reduce their portfolios' sustainability rather than enhance it.
-Today, prospective retirees have to contend with the one-two punch of not-cheap equity valuations and the prospect of rising bond yields.
-While higher yields will be good news for cash investors, and translate into higher returns for bond investors down the line, they have the potential to depress bond prices in the meantime.
+Today, prospective retirees have to contend with the one-two punch of not-cheap equity valuations and very low yields on bonds.

 It's tempting to not get too worked up about inflation and its impact on your retirement plan.
 After all, CPI has been running at a fairly benign level of less than 2% for the better part of a decade.
 And in any case, how could such innocuous little numbers like 2% or 3% make a big difference in the success or failure of your plan?